vinesh2011/excel-color-play/README.md

 # excel-color-play
-Colorful interesting code for kids to start programming Parts of Program may not be easy to comprehend, bu still can be tweaked to get desired result.
+Colorful interesting code for kids to start programming.
+Certain part of Program may not be easy to comprehend, bu still can be tweaked to play around.

-How to start
+### How to start
 1. Open Microsoft Excel
 2. New SpreadSheet
 3. Save as '*.xlsm'